coyotespike/coyotespike.github.io/_posts/2020-07-04-PolicePowers.md

 person, often they simply are not allowed to fire them.
 The contract that the police union has negotiated forbids it.

-**Eighth***, in the very rare cases where a cop is fired, they can go get a job in another department, and they often do.
+**Eighth**, in the very rare cases where a cop is fired, they can go get a job in another department, and they often do.
 So even firing a police officer is more bark than bite.

 ## We Ain't No Angels

-Even the Most Holy Roman and Catholic Church, when deprived of accountability, shuffled pedophile priests around like they were playing a ball and shell game.
-Keep your eye on the ball, find the ball, where's the pedo, find the priest, look at the bishop look at the bishop, which bishop hides the priest!
+Even the Most Holy Roman and Catholic Church, when deprived of accountability, shuffled pedophile priests around like they were playing a ball and shell game. *Keep your eye on the ball, find the ball, where's the pedo, find the priest, look at the bishop look at the bishop, which bishop hides the priest!*

 As they jumped around parishes and states to start over.
-And then the bishops did the same thing with money, to avoid getting sued by the victims.
+And then the bishops (like Cardinal Timothy Dolan in New York) did the same thing with money, to avoid getting sued by the victims.

-It's an iron law of human nature: power without accountability will fester into a stinking, rotting wound on the body politic.
+It's an iron law of human nature: power without accountability will fester into a putrid, rotting wound on the body politic.

 If you believe police can have all the power I've outlined above, and somehow stay on the strait and narrow path, then you're more credulous and naive than